COS301-SE-2024/TuneIn/documentation/SRSv4.md

   - Allow more storage to be allocated to the database so more users can register if necessary.

 - **Quantification:**
-  - Track the number of monthly active users to determine the scalability requirements
   - Load testing
-  - The system should be able to cater for 50 000 users